tanakamasayuki/EspHelper/README.md

 [日本語はこちら](README.ja.md)

 EspHelper is a collection of single-header Arduino helpers that expose selected ESP-IDF components with lightweight, idiomatic APIs.
-Use it when you want to keep the productivity of the Arduino core on ESP32 boards but still reach for ESP-IDF features such as the `espressif/json_generator` component.
+Use it when you want to keep the productivity of the Arduino core on ESP32 boards but still reach for ESP-IDF features such as the `espressif/json_generator` and `espressif/json_parser` components.

 ## Features
 - Header-only wrappers: drop the `.h` file you need into a sketch without pulling extra dependencies.
 - Arduino-friendly defaults: utilities work with `Print`, `String`, and familiar Arduino idioms.
 - Works alongside the ESP-IDF components that are already bundled in current Arduino-ESP32 releases.
+- Covers both JSON generation (`EspHelperJsonGenerator.h`) and parsing (`EspHelperJsonParser.h`) with consistent Arduino-friendly APIs.
 - Examples kept minimal so you can copy/paste straight into an existing project.

 ## Requirements